frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 ## How to create Pick List

-1. Click on New.
+1. Go To Pick List, click on New.
 1. Set Company.
 1. Select the Purpose of Pick List.
 There are following options under Purpose.

-  - **Delivery against Sales Order:** This will let you add items from Sales Order.
-Pick list will suggest the location to be picked.
-After stock picking new delivery note can be created based on the warehouse from which items were picked
+  - **Delivery against Sales Order:** This option will let you add items from Sales Order.
+After stock picking new delivery note can be created based on the warehouse from which items were picked.

-  - **Material Transfer for Manufacture:** This will let you select Work Order from raw materials will be pulled for picking.
-There will be an option to select the no. of finished goods item for which you want to pick raw materials for.
-Once the stock picking is done you can create Stock Entry for the picked items(raw materials).
+  - **Material Transfer for Manufacture:** This will let you select Work Order from which raw materials will be pulled for picking.
+You will be presented with an option to select the number of finished goods item for which you want to pick raw materials for.
+Once the stock picking is done you can create Stock Entry for the picked items i.e., raw materials.

   - **Material Transfer:** This will let you select Material Request for which you want to pick items for.
-After stock picking you can create Stock Entry for the picked items.
+After stock picking you can create Stock Entry with stock entry type for the picked items.

-1. Parent Warehouse: If parent warehouse is selected, items only under that warehouse will be suggested.
+1. Parent Warehouse: If parent warehouse is selected, warehouses only under that parent warehouse will be suggested.
-1. Get Item Locations: Once the items to be picked is finalized you can click on the get item locations button to populate item locations table.
-This stores all the information required about the item to be picked.
+1. Get Item Locations: Once items to be picked is finalized you can click on the get item locations button to get warehouse selection for each item.
+Note: Since warehouse will be automatically fetched if you get item from any reference document.
+This button can be useful when you manually add additional item or change the quantity of the existing items in the item locations table.
 1. Item Locations: This will have the information of the item location (warehouse), serial no for serialized items and batch no for batched items.

+## How does Pick List Work

+Pick list selects the warehouse where selected items are present on FIFO (First-In-First-Out) basis.
+For Serialized items, warehouse with serial numbers will be also selected on the basis of FIFO.
+Selection of warehouse for a batched item is bit different.
+In case of batched items, warehouse where the batch is nearer to expiry will be selected.

 ### Create Pick List from Sales Order

-> Home > Sales Order > Pick List
+Note: You can create pick list only for sales orders which has pending items to be delivered.

+1. Go to pending to deliver Sales Order
+1. Click on Create button and then click Pick List option
+1. Once you click Pick List, all the data required for pick list will be fetched from sales order.
+1. You should be able to see the item locations table with the warehouse selected for each item.
+1. Save this document and then this document can be forwarded to stock picker.
+1. Submit the document once the stock picking is done and the picked item is updated in the document accordingly.

+Note: You can create further document like Delivery Note only if the pick list is submitted.

 ### Create Pick List from Work Order